ossVision-community/SallaAI_Agent/README.md

-# KSA Shopping Ranker – Backend (FastAPI + LangGraph)
+# KSA Shopping Agent – Backend (FastAPI + LangGraph)

-This backend provides an AI-powered product ranking service optimized for the Saudi market.
+This backend provides an AI-powered shopping agent optimized for the Saudi market.
-It uses LangGraph, OpenAI, and SearchAPI.io (Google Shopping) to search for products, normalize specs, and select the best offers according to a clear policy.
+It uses LangGraph, OpenAI, and SearchAPI.io (Google Shopping) to search for products, normalize specs, and recommend the best offers according to a clear policy.

 ## Overview